A Decade of Recovery, Reflection, and Contribution

 Setting the table for an even more promising decade . . . the best is yet to come.

 As I look back, I am more driven than ever to use ConantLeadership as an engine for helping you to be the best leader you can be.
 As leaders, we all can and must do better.
 And I’m in your corner rooting for you on your journey.
 To that end, here’s what we have on the horizon:

 - Books.
 We are increasing our leadership publishing efforts with a breakthrough book, The Blueprint: 6 Practical Steps For Lifting Your Leadership To New Heights, slated for publication in March, 2020.
 This book is intended to be the definitive resource for empowering leaders to reach their full potential.
 In The Blueprint, I share the powerful 6-step process I used to transform my leadership profile (taking me from jobless and dejected after a devastating firing to becoming a high performing senior leader with upward career mobility who feels fulfilled by work and is driven to contribute every day).
 As with all our efforts, this book was written for you and we hope you will find it useful.

 - Resources.
-As a compliment to the book, we continue to develop a suite of high-impact resources and timely topical materials on “Leadership That Works” in the 21st century that you can explore on our social media platform, and on a soon-to-be reinvigorated website (our upgraded site is in the works and will launch later this summer).
+As a compliment to the book, we continue to develop a suite of high-impact resources and timely topical materials on “Leadership That Works” in the 21st century that you can explore on our social media platform, and on a soon-to-be reinvigorated website.

 - Teaching.
 On the leadership development front, we are stepping up our ConantLeadership Boot Camp, offering more sessions than ever this year.
 I teach this course personally to guide you through the creation of your own personal leadership model (apply here).
 We also continue to support the non-profit Higher Ambition Leadership Institute as part of the Center for Higher Ambition Leadership in Boston.